Big Brother 11 (American season): Summary

 Following Laura's eviction, HouseGuests competed in the "Buzzworthy" Head of Household competition.
-For this competition, HouseGuests attempted to launch a ball into a group of buckets in the shape of a honeycomb with the goal of being closest to the center.
+For this competition, HouseGuests launched a ball into a group of buckets in the shape of a honeycomb with the goal of being closest to the center.
 The HouseGuest who was closest to the center would be the Head of Household.
 Jessie was the winner.
-Though numerous HouseGuests expected Ronnie to be nominated that week, Jessie informed Natalie and Russell that he would be making his own decisions that week, rather than listening to the other HouseGuests.
-Natalie and Russell, fearing he would come after them, suggested that Casey should be targeted that week.
+Though numerous HouseGuests expected Ronnie to be nominated that week, Jessie informed Natalie and Russell that he would be making his own decisions, rather than listening to the other HouseGuests.
+Natalie and Russell, fearing he would come after them, suggested that Casey should be targeted.
 On Day 20, HouseGuests competed in the "Back Yard Bash" Have-Not competition.
-For this competition, one HouseGuest from each clique competed, and were required to attempt to fill their opponents cans with various plastic ice cubes; the clique with the most ice cubes in there can would be the Have-Nots for the week.
+For this competition, one HouseGuest from each clique competed and attempted to fill their opponents’ cans with plastic ice cubes; the clique with the most ice cubes in their can would be the Have-Nots for the week.
 The Brains clique, consisting of Chima, Michele, and Ronnie, were the Have-Nots for the week.
-Later that day, Jessie chose to nominate Jordan and Michele for eviction, with the intention of seeing Casey be evicted that week.
-Despite Jessie's nominations, Casey, Jeff, Jordan, and Michele were still under the impression that Ronnie was the target for eviction rather than Casey.
+Later that day, Jessie nominated Jordan and Michele for eviction, with the intention of seeing Casey evicted.
+Despite Jessie's nominations, Casey, Jeff, Jordan, and Michele were under the impression that Ronnie was the target for eviction rather than Casey.
 When picking players for the Power of Veto competition, Jeff, Casey, and Chima were selected to compete; Natalie was selected to host.
 On Day 21, HouseGuests competed in the "When Pigs Fly" Power of Veto competition.
-For this competition, HouseGuests dressed as pigs and were required to dig through mud in an attempt to find various truffles with point values on them, with each HouseGuest selecting four truffles to keep; the winner was the HouseGuest that had the highest total when combining the numbers on their truffles.
-Michele was the winner of the Power of Veto.
-On Day 23, Michele chose to use the Power of Veto to remove herself from the block, with Casey being nominated in her place.
+For this competition, HouseGuests dressed as pigs and dug through mud in an attempt to find truffles with point values on them, with each HouseGuest selecting four truffles to keep; the winner was the HouseGuest who had the highest total when combining the numbers on their truffles.
+Michele was the winner.
+On Day 23, Michele used the Power of Veto to remove herself from the block, with Casey being nominated in her place.
 On Day 26, Casey became the third HouseGuest to be evicted from the house in a vote of seven to one.